 Oregon libraries traditionally support cooperative programs that extend service across boundaries, including services such as Library2Go and Answerland.
 These have a shared goal of meeting Oregonians where they are.
 The Oregon Library Passport Program builds on this tradition by providing access to physical materials as well.
-The Passport Program is sponsored by the Oregon Library Association’s Resource Sharing Committee and is set to begin January 1, 2013.
+The Passport Program is sponsored by the Oregon Library Association Resource Sharing Committee.

 The Oregon Library Passport Program recognizes that library service ought to mirror the way Oregonians live, work, shop, and play, and reduce barriers to library service.
 The underlying premise of the Passport Program is that cardholders of legally-established public libraries ought to be able to use other legally-established public libraries.
 The Passport Program is meant to be an exchange; a library extends service to users of other participating libraries, and vice versa.